ajslater/codex/README.md

 ## <a name="features">✨ Features</a>

-- Codex is a web server, not a desktop or mobile app.
+- Codex is a web server.
 - Full text search of metadata and bookmarks.
 - Filter and sort on all comic metadata and unread status per user.
 - Browse a tree of publishers, imprints, series, volumes, or your own folder hierarchy.
 - Read comics in a variety of aspect ratios that fit your screen.
 - Per user bookmarking.
-You get per browser bookmarks even before you make an account.
+Per browser bookmarks even before you make an account.
 - Watches the filesystem and automatically imports new or changed comics.
 - Private Libraries accessible only to certain groups of users.
 - Reads CBZ, CBR, CBT, and PDF formatted comics.
-- Syndicatation with OPDS 1.2, OPDS-PSE 1.1, OPDS Authentication 1.0, and OpenSearch.
+- Syndication with OPDS, streaming, search and authentication.
-- HTTP Basic Authentication

 ### Examples